-Within one (1) year of removal of all identified illicit discharges within a catchment area, confirmatory outfall or interconnection screening shall be conducted.
-Confirmatory screening shall be conducted in dry weather if at all possible.
-If confirmatory screening indicates evidence of additional illicit discharges, the catchment shall be scheduled for additional investigation.
+Within one (1) year of removal of all identified illicit discharges within a catchment area, confirmatory outfall or interconnection screening will be conducted.
+The confirmatory screening will be conducted in dry weather unless System Vulnerability Factors have been identified, in which case both dry weather and wet weather confirmatory screening will be conducted.
+If confirmatory screening indicates evidence of additional illicit discharges, the catchment will be scheduled for additional investigation.
+Confirmatory screening is not required in catchments where no illicit discharges or System Vulnerability Factors have been identified and no previous screening indicated suspicious flows.